cdsittampalam/documentation/docs/Getting Started.md

 id: Getting Started
 ---

 You start the process of registering with Qredo from the web app.
 A lobby page shows an introductory video on Qredo and links to FAQs.
-At the end of the journey, you will be ready to start your activities on the Qredo Network with your Qredo web app and the Qredo mobile app.
+At the end of the journey, you will be ready to start your activities on the Qredo Network using the Qredo web app and the Qredo mobile app.

 ![Page1](/doc-images/page1.png)